adico1/standardized-folder-structure-whitepaper/white-paper.md

 Software engineering, unlike other traditional engineering disciplines, lacks a widely accepted, formalized blueprint for organizing code.
 While fields such as civil and mechanical engineering rely on well-established standards and blueprints, software engineering is more decentralized and fragmented in its approach.
 This decentralization results in a lack of cohesive practices for organizing and structuring code, making it difficult to maintain long-term solutions as projects scale [1], [2].

+In many ways, software today allows for significant creativity, which can sometimes lead to inefficiencies if not properly structured.
+Much like building furniture that serves its purpose but suffers from structural flaws, software can be written in a way that technically functions but gradually accumulates **technical debt**.
+When developers write non-standard or overly complex code, it can lead to systems that function but are increasingly difficult to maintain as complexity builds over time.

-As software projects grow in complexity, teams face increased technical debt, scalability issues, and inconsistent architectures.
-Object-Oriented Programming (OOP), once heralded for promoting modularity and encapsulation, has often resulted in **over-architecting**, where deeply nested class hierarchies and excessive inheritance create rigid, hard-to-refactor systems.
-These problems are exacerbated by the lack of a universally accepted project structure, leading to inconsistent architectures and difficulties in maintaining and scaling systems [3], [1], [4].
+As software projects grow in complexity, teams face increased technical debt, scalability issues, and inconsistent architectures. **Object-Oriented Programming (OOP)**, once heralded for promoting modularity and encapsulation, often results in **over-architecting**, where deeply nested class hierarchies and excessive inheritance create rigid, hard-to-refactor systems.
+These problems are compounded by the absence of a universally accepted project structure, leading to inconsistent architectures and difficulties in maintaining and scaling systems [3], [1], [4].

-In contrast to traditional Object-Oriented Programming (OOP), which often results in complex, tightly coupled systems, this paper proposes a **universal folder structure** that promotes modularity and scalability.
-This paradigm shift away from OOP encourages a more **feature-based** organizational model, where code is grouped by functionality rather than by class inheritance.
-By structuring projects in this way, we can address common challenges such as technical debt, inconsistent architectures, and the need for scalable, maintainable solutions.
+However, if we consider **well-crafted code** as code that adheres to standardized practices at the **high-level**, **intermediate-level**, and **instruction-level**, we can establish a framework that developers can follow.
+In this model, the **intermediate-level** corresponds to the **single responsibilities** of features, while the rest of the code falls into place naturally through a consistent structure.
+By enforcing one unified strategy based on a universal folder structure and **procedural code**, developers can avoid accumulating technical debt.
+This approach ensures **clear implementation layers**, with distinct **single responsibilities** for groups of instructions.

+When a developer identifies that a portion of code handles more than one responsibility, they can simply create a new folder and split the code into two additional files, promoting **modularity** and **scalability**.
+This procedural approach, akin to other engineering disciplines, reduces tech debt and enhances long-term maintainability.

+This paper advocates for the adoption of a practical, scalable folder structure that can be applied across various software development environments and paradigms, offering a more flexible and maintainable alternative to traditional OOP practices.

 ---